w3c-fedid/FedCM/README.md

 });
 ```

-It is too early to discuss the specifics of the API, here is a declarative formulation that could potentially work too:
+It is too early to discuss the specifics of the API, here is a declarative formulation that could potentially work too in case embedding inline in the content area is desirable:

 ```html
 <input type=”idtoken” provider=”https://accounts.example.com”>